opf/openproject/docs/release-notes/13-3-0/README.md

 A very special thank you goes to our sponsors for features and improvements of this release:

 - BMI for sponsoring the features on progress reporting and Gantt charts (which will be continued in the following releases)
+- City of Cologne for sponsoring the new features for the project lists
-- Deutsche Bahn for the OneDrive/SharePoint integration
+- Deutsche Bahn for sponsoring the OneDrive/SharePoint integration

 We also want to thank our Community members, particularly James Neale, Jeff Li, Christian Jeschke, Sreekanth Gopalakris and Jörg Mollowitz, for reporting bugs and helping us identify and provide fixes.